Rubyboat1207/player-health-editor-minecraft/README.md

 # player-health-editor-minecraft
 A Minecraft data pack that edits player health.
+#I have left the readme the same as it was before but please not that this does not work for any versions older than 1.17

-# 1.16+ #
+# 1.18+ #
 **Note: This data pack is in beta, and is in the works.
 If you have any bugs please let me know, and I'll add it to the known bugs list.
-Also, this is not tested in any version other then 1.16.4**
+Also, this is not tested in any version other then 1.18.1**

 I created a data pack that allows you to set health and  deal damage to a player(for mobs use data modify instead).
 First off, you can get the data pack <a href="https://github.com/randomuser922/player-health-editor-minecraft" title="Data pack download link">here</a>.
 After installing it, make sure it says in chat that it was installed.
 # How To Use #